ViBlog/viewpager/viewpager-intro.md

 }
 ```

-Finally we Override the getPageTitle method and return the correct title.
+Finally, we Override the getPageTitle method and return the correct title.

 ```java
 // MainActivityPagerAdapter